Faculty & Staff Educational Assistance

 - If your program's tuition is less than Northwestern tuition, you will receive the same percentage off your program's tuition as you receive off NU tuition each quarter.
 This means that the actual dollar amount of your discount will be lower.

-The dependent reduced tuition benefit is renewable for a maximum of 12 NU quarters.
+The dependent reduced tuition benefit is renewable for a maximum of 12 quarters.
 Each quarter you are abroad will count as 1 quarter of your benefit (i.e., fall program = 1 quarter; winter/spring program = 2 quarters).
 If you opt to use your reduced tuition benefit toward for a Northwestern-sponsored summer study abroad program, this will count as a quarter of your benefit eligibility.
-This may mean that you will be responsible for the full cost of your final quarter at NU.
+This may mean that you must plan to graduate a quarter early or would be responsible for the full cost of tuition for your final (13th) quarter at Northwestern.

-If you have any questions about your program's tuition or how your discount will be applied, please contact Krista Buda Bethel.
+If you have any questions about your program's tuition or how your discount will be applied, contact Krista Bethel.

-Students attending unaffiliated or non-NU study abroad programs will be billed directly by the program for tuition and all other program charges.
-Eligible full-time employees with a dependent student attending NU may use the Dependent Portable Tuition benefit toward the tuition of an unaffiliated program during the academic year or a non-Northwestern summer program.
+Students attending unaffiliated academic year or unaffiliated summer programs will be billed directly by the program for tuition and all other program charges.
+Eligible full-time employees with a dependent student attending Northwestern may use the Dependent Portable Tuition Benefit toward the tuition of an unaffiliated program during the academic year or summer.
 This applies only to students who attend credit-granting study abroad programs that are operated by another accredited U.S. institution (e.g., Arcadia University, Boston University, Middlebury College, etc.).
-Students may not use the portable tuition benefit to enroll directly in a foreign institution.
+In most cases, students may not use the portable tuition benefit to enroll directly in a foreign institution.

-Students who are approved to attend an unaffiliated program or a non-NU summer program will be billed by Northwestern for the Study Abroad Administrative Fee.
+Students who are approved to attend an unaffiliated academic year or unaffiliated summer program will be billed by Northwestern for the Study Abroad Administrative Fee.
 The portable tuition benefit cannot be applied to this charge.

 The portable tuition benefit is renewable for up to 12 quarters, or 8 semesters.
 If you attend an eligible unaffiliated program and you opt to use the portable tuition benefit for a program that lasts a semester, this would count as 1.5 quarters of your eligibility.
-If you opt to use your reduced tuition benefit toward a non-NU summer study abroad program, this will count as a quarter of your benefit eligibility, which may mean that you will be responsible for the full cost of your final quarter at NU.
+If you opt to use your reduced tuition benefit toward an unaffiliated summer program, this will count as a quarter of your benefit eligibility, which may mean that you must plan to graduate a quarter early or would be responsible for the full cost of tuition for your final (13th) quarter at Northwestern.